-- 32. Although employees are not encouraged to do so, elected members may occasionally find themselves being approached by employees on matters relating to their personal circumstances as a member of the Council's staff. - 33.
+- 38. A member should generally treat officers as they would a member of the public in relation to the personal receipt of council services and deal with the issue accordingly. - 39.
+Although employees are not encouraged to do so, elected members may occasionally find themselves being approached by employees on matters relating to their personal circumstances as a member of the Council's staff. - 40.
 This puts the elected member in some difficulty because they will potentially have a conflict of interest.
 On the one hand the member may well want to offer assistance to the employee, particularly if they reside in their electoral division.
-On the other hand, as a member of the County Council, all elected members have responsibilities as "the employer". - 34.
-It is advised in such circumstances that the member concerned should limit their role to the following:- - listening to the nature of the issue; - offering advice about where the employee can get assistance and support e.g. trade union, HR staff, manager, website; - pointing to the various mechanisms which the Authority has in place for resolving issues and disputes with groups of employees and individuals.
-(These are explained below);
+On the other hand, as a member of the County Council, all elected members have responsibilities as "the employer". - 41.
+It is advised in such circumstances that the member concerned should limit their role to the following:- - listening to the nature of the issue;

-- satisfying themselves that the Council's procedures (including the Whistleblowing Procedure where appropriate) are being followed correctly in that case and receiving details of the outcome.
-If there is concern that this may not be the case the member should seek advice from a relevant officer (i.e. Monitoring Officer, Head of Democratic Services, Head of Human Resources). - 35.
+- offering advice about where the employee can get assistance and support e.g. trade union, HR staff, manager, website; - pointing to the various mechanisms which the Authority has in place for resolving issues and disputes with groups of employees and individuals.
+(These are explained below); - satisfying themselves that the Council's procedures (including the Whistleblowing Procedure where appropriate) are being followed correctly in that case and receiving details of the outcome.
+If there is concern that this may not be the case the member should seek advice from a relevant officer (i.e. Monitoring Officer, Head of Democratic Services, Head of Law and Deputy Monitoring Officer, Head of Member Service or Head of People Services). - 42.
 Beyond the above, it would not be wise for an elected member to pursue any particular case on behalf of the employee.
-To do so could prejudice any procedures which are already underway and would not be in the Council's or public's interests. - 36.
-The following procedures are available for employees to raise individual issues in relation to their employment:- - Grievance Procedure covers individual issues not covered by any other procedure - Harassment and Bullying Procedure - Job Evaluation Employee Procedure - Various appeal procedures, for example within the following: - o Organisational Change Policy and Procedure - Disciplinary Policy and Procedure - o Grievance Policy and Procedure - Capability Policy and Procedure - o Probation Policy and Procedure - Dignity at Work Policy and Procedure - 37.
-The Whistleblowing Procedure is available to raise issues of bad practice, possible fraud or corruption or other matters which seem to be against the interests of the public, the Council or its staff. - 38.
-Collective issues may be raised at Departmental Joint Consultative Committees or Health and Safety Committees or the Central Negotiating and Consultative Committee or Central Health and Safety Consultative Committee as appropriate.
-Trade unions may refer collective issues not resolved at officer level to the Disputes Panel, which is a body of 5 elected members established to consider representations from trade unions and management and to make recommendations to the Employment Committee or Cabinet, or both, as appropriate.
+To do so could prejudice any procedures which are already underway and would not be in the Council's or public's interests. - 43.
+There are a number of policies and procedures available for employees to raise individual issues in relation to their employment, in line with the Employee Code of Conduct which forms Part 5B of this Constitution. - 44.
+The Whistleblowing Procedure is available to raise issues of bad practice, possible fraud or corruption or other matters which seem to be against the interests of the public, the Council or its staff.